lukenew2/automobile-depreciation/README.md

-# Buy or Lease: Predicting Residual Value of Cars
+# Should you Buy or Lease your Next Car?
+End-to-End Data Science Project

 ## Project Goal

-In this project I aim to determine whether car leases are a good deal by comparing the depreciation cost of cars with the cost of a lease.
-Using machine learning I built a model that can predict the residual value of cars and I use it to predict the cost of buying a new car and reselling it X years later where X is the amount of years in the term of lease.
+The goal of this project is to determine whether car leases are a good deal by comparing the total expense of a lease with the depreciation cost of a car.
+If the lease is more expensive we can conclude that it is more cost effective to buy the car new and resell it.
+However, if the lease is less expensive than we conclude you should lease instead of buy.

-If the cost of lease is significantly greater than the predicted cost of buying and reselling a new car I can conclude that leases are not worth it.
-However, if the cost of lease is less than the cost of buying and reselling a new car I can conclude that leases are in fact a good deal.

-**Metric**: Root Mean Square Error (RMSE)
+By using Machine Learning we predict the price of cars and use it to calculate the depreciation cost with which we compare to the cost of its lease.

-I used RMSE because it gives an idea of how much error the system typically makes in its predictions, with a higher weight for larger errors.
-This metric will help me determine whether the cost of lease is signifcantly greater than the cost of buying and reselling.
-If the cost of lease is within the error of our prediction I cannot determine whether you should buy or lease.
+The metric we use is Root-Mean-Squared-Error (RMSE) because it gives an idea of how much error the system typically makes in its predictions, with a higher weight for large errors.

 ## The Data

-To simplify the project I gathered data on one specific make and model, the Acura TLX.
-The Acura TLX is one of the best rated cars to lease because of its super low monthly payments.
-It is the perfect example to model for this project and if I can conclude that it is better to buy and resell an Acura TLX than to lease I can conclude the same for lower rated cars (since they are worst deals).
+Instead of collecting data on hundreds of different cars we only collect data on one of the best rated cars to lease, the Acura TLX.
+This helps us simplify the problem and if we conclude that you should buy instead of lease this car, we can conclude the same for lower rated cars.

-The data was webscraped from Truecar.com, an online car marketplace that posts new and used car listings being sold across the United States.
-Code can be found in another notebook [here](https://github.com/lukenew2/car-leases/blob/master/collect_data_webscraping.ipynb).
+In this project we collect our data using BeautifulSoup's library.
+We webscrape Acura TLX car listings off of Truecar.com.
+The notebook complete with code used for webscraping can be found [here](https://github.com/lukenew2/car-leases/blob/master/collect_data_webscraping.ipynb).

 Here is the list of column names, their data type, and a short description that were used in the project: